• Skip to primary navigation

 5. Pour the blueberry filling over the crust.

 8. After baking, remove the bars from the oven and let them cool to room temperature in the baking pan.
-If you want to cut the bars into squares, then chill them in the fridge overnight before serving.
+If you want to cut the bars into squares, then chill them in the fridge overnight, or for at least 4 hours before serving.

 9. Storage: keep the bars in a sealed container in the fridge for up to one week.